 One can go one more step further and define a non-associative calculus, where sequents left parts are terms instead of sequences.
 This results in a variant called the non-associative Lambek calculus (Lambek, 1961).
 Again, one can recognize a non-commutative variation of the multiplicative fragment of intuitionistic linear logic.
+The Lambek calculus is in fact NP-complete (Pentus, 2006).

 Cut Elimination The Lambek calculus enjoys cut elimination, i.e. for any proof in the sequent calculus, there exists a proof that does not employ the (Cut) rule.
-A byproduct of cut elimination is that cut-free proofs have the subformula property, in the following strong sense: each application of the rules besides (Cut) adds one symbol from $\{\backslash, /, \bullet\}$ to the sequent.
-Thus working our way backward from a sequent $\gamma \vdash C$ to be proven, there are only finitely many cut-free proofs possible: the calculus is decidable.
+A byproduct of cut elimination is that cut-free proofs have the subformula property, in the following strong sense: each application of the rules besides (Cut) adds one symbol from $\{\setminus,/,\bullet\}$ to the sequent.
+Thus working our way backward from a sequent $\gamma \vdash C$ to be proven, there are only finitely many cut-free proofs possible: the calculus is decidable. (\) Exercise 7.4.

-() Exercise 7.4.
 Show that the decision procedure sketched above is in NP.